Kingston Fossil Plant coal fly ash slurry spill: Coal ash issues

 Concern was also expressed by environmental groups and local residents that no warnings were issued to residents living in the area about the potential dangers of the site after the spill.
-On December 27 TVA issued a list of precautions to residents but did not provide information about specific levels of toxic materials in the ash, although multiple environmental activists reported that they believed that TVA knew about the contents of the ash because they had tested it prior to the spill.
+On December 27, TVA issued a list of precautions to residents but did not provide information about specific levels of toxic materials in the ash, although multiple environmental activists reported that they believed that TVA knew about the contents of the ash because they had tested it before the spill.
 The TVA released an inventory of the plant's byproducts on December 29; it included arsenic, lead, barium, chromium, and manganese.
 Because the pond contained decades worth of ash from coal of several different types, it was believed that the area of the spill may have contained isolated patches of higher toxicity.

 At her Senate confirmation hearing on January 14, 2009, Lisa P. Jackson, then president-elect Barack Obama's choice to head the EPA under his administration, stated her intention to immediately review coal ash disposal sites across the country.
 Also on January 14 Nick J. Rahall, a U.S. Representative from West Virginia and the chairman of the United States House Committee on Natural Resources, introduced a bill to regulate coal ash disposal sites across the United States.
-That year, TVA committed to switching all of the ash storage facilities at their coal fired plants over to dry byproduct methods, which would reduce the chances of another spill.
+That year, TVA committed to switching all of the ash storage facilities at their coal-fired plants over to dry byproduct methods, which would reduce the chances of another spill.
 This was completed by 2022 at a cost of $2 billion.
 At the time of the spill, five TVA-operated plants used this method, while Kingston and another five used a wet process with ponds.